pinkywafer/PinkyLEDs/README.md

 Additionally, MQTT discovery for Home Assistant is incorporated, as well as last will and testament messages.

+I have also included the option to use the Home Assistant "white value" slider for the effects speed

 To set up, edit the config.h file to suit your setup, and upload via the Arduino IDE.

 Additional dependancies which you will require are: